 - Do I have a dog?

-- Do you have a cat?
+you have a cat? - Does

-- Does he have a parrot?
+he have a parrot? - Does

-- Does she have two dogs?
+she have two dogs? - Does

-- Does it have a fever?
+it have a fever? - Do we

-- Do we have a big pool?
+have a big pool? - Do they

-- Do they have a nice car?
+have a nice car?

 Example Conversation